How important is a bedtime routine?

 Relaxation Exercises Worry, stress and a busy mind are frequent reasons for tossing and turning night after night.
 Practicing relaxation techniques such as breathing exercises or guided imagery has been proven to be effective.
 One breathing exercise to try is closing your eyes and turning all your attention to your natural breathing pattern as you visualize the air entering your nose and nourishing all the various parts of your body — your brain, arms, neck, legs, etc. — then releasing the tension as you exhale.
 Guided imagery is similarly easy; with your eyes close, visualize a landscape, scene or memory that brings you a sense of calm.
 Spend time visualizing all the details as you relax.
 If your mind wanders to your to-do list, simply push that thought away and go back to your serene image.

 Bring Down Your Core Temperature The body associates a lowering core body temperature as a signal to fall asleep.
 Those who have trouble falling asleep have been found to have a warmer body temperature right before bedtime.
-Try lowering your bedroom and body temperature by setting your thermostat to a cooler temperature and switching to temperature-regulating bedding and cooling sleepwear.
+Try lowering your bedroom and body temperature by setting your thermostat to a cooler temperature and switching to temperature-regulating bedding and moisture wicking sleepwear.

 Other Relaxing Bedtime Tips Include: